Arhat

-In Buddhism, an Arhat (अर्हत्) or Arahant (अरहंत्, 𑀅𑀭𑀳𑀦𑁆𑀢𑁆) is one who has gained insight into the nature of existence, has achieved Nirvana, and has been liberated from the endless cycle of rebirth.
+In Buddhism, an Arhat (अर्हत्) or Arahant (अरहंत्, 𑀅𑀭𑀳𑀦𑁆𑀢𑁆) is one who has gained insight into the nature of existence, has achieved nirvana, and has been liberated from the endless cycle of rebirth.

 The understanding of the concept has changed over the centuries, and varies between different schools of Buddhism and different regions.
 A range of views on the attainment of arhats existed in the early Buddhist schools.
-The Sarvāstivāda, Kāśyapīya, Mahāsāṃghika, Ekavyāvahārika, Lokottaravāda, Bahuśrutīya, Prajñaptivāda, and Caitika schools all regarded arhats as imperfect in their attainments compared to buddhas.
+Schools derived from the Mahāsāṃghika (such as the Ekavyāvahārika, Lokottaravāda, Bahuśrutīya, Prajñaptivāda, and Caitika), the Kāśyapīya, and the Sarvāstivāda accepted the fallibility and imperfection of arhats.
+The Dharmaguptaka sect believed that "the Buddha and those of the Two Vehicles, although they have one and the same liberation, have followed different noble paths."
+The Mahīśāsaka and the Theravāda regarded arhats and buddhas as having attained the same liberation, though differing in the path taken and the qualities developed along the way.

 Mahayana Buddhist teachings urge followers to take up the path of a bodhisattva, and to not fall back to the level of arhats and śrāvakas.
 The arhats, or at least the senior arhats, came to be widely regarded by Theravada buddhists as "moving beyond the state of personal freedom to join the Bodhisattva enterprise in their own way".

 Mahayana Buddhism regarded a group of Eighteen Arhats (with names and personalities) as awaiting the return of the Buddha as Maitreya, while other groupings of 6, 8, 16, 100, and 500 also appear in tradition and Buddhist art, especially in East Asia called luohan or lohan.
 They may be seen as the Buddhist equivalents of the Christian saint, apostles or early disciples and leaders of the faith.